 Day 03: Activities and Overnight at Tiger Tops Tharu Lodge (Safari Tent)

 Day 04: Morning activities and departure from Tiger Tops.

 US$ 1095.00 per person for Tharu Lodge room and US$ 1020.00 per person for Safari Tent on 2 in sharing basis.
-If you are not sharing Tharu Lodge room or Safari Tent then Single supplementary cost $50 per night.
+If you are not sharing a Tharu Lodge room or Safari Tent then a Single supplementary cost is $50 per night.

 List of activities offered at Tiger Tops Tharu Lodge:

 Walk alongside the elephants into the jungle and get close to the wildlife on foot while letting the elephants protect you.
 This is a unique opportunity to be close to elephants, watch how they move through the jungle, what they eat, and how they react to and interact with other wildlife.
 There is nothing quite like standing eye-to-eye with a rhino while knowing that you are safe, and protected by the mighty jumbos by your side.
 This activity is available at all times.

 02: Elephant grass cutting